 There is good news and bad news for screw piles in Winnipeg.

 It appears that the criteria for engineering is excessive for screw piles but in reality much of the requirements for engineering apply to any pile including concrete.
-A home addition built on concrete will still need sealed plans and an engineer’s certification but it wouldn’t require the geotechnical report; this adds a minimum of 1 week to the timeline and a cost of $1,000 or more.
+A home addition built on concrete will still need sealed plans and an engineer’s certification but it wouldn’t require the geotechnical report.
+The good news is that Postech has a unique geotechnical solution that is cheaper and faster than traditional methods – the need for a geotech therefore only adds 1 week to the timeline and will cost ~$1,000.

 Note that if you have a commercial project,a geotechnical report will be required no matter the piles included in the design.
 Therefore, on commercial projects, screw piles, depending on the soil, could be a viable option that won’t create additional hoops to jump through.